 - Insurance cards

-- Your picture ID
+- Picture ID

-- A list of all medications you are currently taking
+- A list of medications you’re taking

 - All x-ray, ultrasound or MRI films if the testing was not done at Hurley